Virugambakkam: Important landmarks

 Virugambakkam is known for its movie studios and schools.
 It is also the home to a large number of film actors, music composers and other artists.
 The Virugambakkam market which lies to the west is a source for fresh vegetables.
-Some important temples are Vembuliamman Koil, Kaliamman Koil and Raghavendra temple, Sankarashramam-Sri Raja Rajeswari Temple, Hari Hara Temple, Siva Vishnu Temple.
+Some important temples are the Vembuliamman Koil, the Kaliamman Koil, the Raghavendra temple, the Sankarashramam-Sri Raja Rajeswari Temple, the Hari Hara Temple, and the Siva Vishnu Temple.
 There is also a mosque and numerous churches.
 Virugambakkam also has a number of hospitals which along with the schools and departmental stores cater to the needs of the residential colonies.
-Virugambakkam RTO Office is located at Chinmayanagar on Kaliamman Koil Street.
+The Virugambakkam RTO Office is located at Chinmayanagar on Kaliamman Koil Street.
 There are also more nationalised and private banks.

 Shopping malls

 Chandra Metro Mall is a shopping mall located in Virugambakkam.
 The mall has a built up area of 143,000 sqft and was opened on 9 April 2011.
 The mall has a five screen multiplex with a capacity of 1,300 seats called INOX-National operated by INOX Leisure.
 It has Food Bazaar, E-Zone, Pantaloons as its major anchors.
 The food court is spread over an area of 10,000 sq. ft.
 The mall was built after demolishing the National Theatre.
 The mall's ground floor to floor below the theatre, D-mart is situated.